Table of Contents

 When a link successfully contains all of these elements, its quality and trustworthiness can allow a particular website from its same niche to climb up the ranks.

-At Searcharoo we base our entire link-building strategy around these type of links, and we call them: targeted links.
+At Searcharoo we base our entire link-building strategy around these types of links, and we call them: targeted links.

-We won’t go into an in-depth explanation on how to build these targeted links here.
+We won’t go into an in-depth explanation of how to build these targeted links here.
 Instead, we’ll give you a quick and effective summary of the best system for interlinking your sites.

 To summarize, having well-optimized content, coupled with links to the right pages and the correct anchor text, ensures your website Link Relevancy to Google and more importantly your site users.

 When targeted links are implemented by experts that understand the value of Link Relevancy, they can increase your site’s authority and audience.

 And in turn, increase awareness and interest for your business.

 Karl Hudson is an entrepreneur who spends his time in the field of digital marketing.
 He is involved in a multitude of niches and has many investments in all kinds of businesses.
 He enjoys spending his spare time reading the news, gymming, and travelling.

 With the travel, he meets all sorts of people involved in a multitude of niches, from gambling to finance and everything in between.
 He is passionate about writing and trying to spread positivity around the world.